orthosium.com

 Phase 3 (Weeks 12–24): Full weight-bearing, functional training, and return to activity.

-This procedure is crucial for restoring proper stability and preventing long-term joint damage.
+Folllowing these weight-bearing limits is crucial for preventing long-term joint damage.

 Unfortunately, over 35% of patients do not follow their prescribed weight limits and this increases to over 75% for the elderly.
 This can lead to an extended recovery times and in some cases, follow up surgery.